schassande/referee-course-test/README.md

 ### How control a session as teacher

 The page about the session offers you control button on the bottom.
-Here is the list of the available button and their explanation:
+Here is the list of the available buttons and their explanation:

 * ![Add teacher](https://raw.githubusercontent.com/schassande/referee-course-test/master/doc/session_add_teacher_or_learner.png): use it to add a teacher or learner
 * ![Start the exam](https://raw.githubusercontent.com/schassande/referee-course-test/master/doc/session_start.png): Start or restart the exam